-A good number of studies are made by investigators (Wang and Lin 1996; Kim et al. 2001; Yayli et al. 2014) using the method of Fourier series for estimating the frequencies of beams with generally restrained end conditions including the effect of elastic soil foundation. method includes use of Stoke's The transformation in suitably modifying the complex boundary conditions.
+A good number of studies was conduced (Wang and Lin 1996; Kim and Kim 2001; Yayli et al. 2014) using the method of Fourier series for estimating the frequencies of beams with generally restrained end conditions including the effect of elastic soil foundation.
+The method includes the use of Stoke's transformation in suitably modifying the complex boundary conditions.
 Very much similar to the dynamic stiffness matrix approach, the elements of the matrix involving infinite Fourier series are explicitly obtained in these studies.
 The determinant of this matrix for each case considered leads to the frequency equation and the same can be solved using well known numerical methods.
 The results obtained for various elastically restrained beam cases in these studies tallied well with those available in the literature establishing the efficiency of this method.

-In view of the necessity of using complex combinations of rotational and translational springs at the boundary of the circular plate to suitably simulate the practical non-classical boundary connections being adopted in a wide range of industrial applications (Bhaskara and Kameswara 2009; Bhaskara and Kameswara 2010; Lokavarapu and Chellapilla 2013), the use of exact method of solution becomes imperative and hence the same is adopted in this paper.
-Even though the method adopted here is classical, the particular case of vibration of elastically restrained circular plate resting on elastic foundation considered here is not dealt with in the available literature.
+In view of the necessity of using complex combinations of rotational and translational springs at the circular plate boundary to suitably simulate the practical non-classical boundary connections being adopted in a wide range of industrial applications (Bhaskara Rao et al. 2009; Bhaskara Rao et al. 2010; Lokavarapu and Chellapilla 2013; Bhaskara Rao et al. 2015; Lokavarapu et al. 2015; Rao et al. 2016), the use of exact method of solution becomes imperative and hence the same is adopted in this paper.
+Even though the method adopted here is classical, the particular case of vibration of elastically restrained circular plate resting on elastic foundation considered here is not addressed within the available literature.

-Utilizing the classical plate theory, this paper deals with exact method of solution for the analysis of free transverse vibrations of thin circular plate that is elastically restrained against translation and resting on Winkler-type elastic foundation.
-For estimating the influence of edge restraint against translation and stiffness of the elastic foundation on the natural frequencies of circular plates, parametric investigations are carried out varying the values of elastic edge restraint stiffness against translation and the stiffness of the elastic foundation.
-The results obtained on natural frequencies of vibration clearly show that the vibration characteristics of the circular plate undergoing free transverse vibrations are found to have been profoundly influenced by these variations.
+Utilizing the classical plate theory, this paper deals with an exact method of solution for the analysis of thin circular plate free transverse vibrations that is elastically restrained against translation and resting on Winkler-type elastic foundation.
+For estimating the influence of edge elastic restraint against the foundation translation and stiffness on circular plates natural frequencies, parametric investigations are carried out by varying the values of elastic edge restraint stiffness against the elastic foundation translation and stiffness.
+The results obtained on natural frequencies of vibration clearly show that the vibration characteristics of the circular plate undergoing free transverse vibrations are found to be profoundly influenced by these variations.
 Computations are carried out for natural frequencies of vibrations for varying values of translational stiffness ratio and stiffness parameter of Winkler-type foundation.
-Results presented for twelve modes of vibration both in tabular and graphical form are believed to be quite useful for designers in this area.
+The results that are presented for twelve modes of vibration both in tabular and graphical forms are believed to be quite useful for designers in this area.

-2. Mathematical formulation of the System
+2. Mathematical Formulation of the System

 The considered elastic thin circular plate is supported on a Winkler foundation as shown in Fig. 1.
-In the classical plate theory (Leissa 1969), the following fourth order differential equation describes free flexural vibrations of a thin circular uniform plate.
+In the classical plate theory (Leissa 1969), the following fourth order differential equation describes free flexural vibrations of a thin circular uniform plate:

-$$D \cdot \nabla^4 w(r, \theta, t) + \rho h \partial^2 w(r, \theta, t) / \partial t^2 = 0 \quad (1)$$ where $D = Eh^3/12(1-v^2)$ is the flexural rigidity of a plate and $a,h,\rho,E,v$ are the plate's radiuses, thickness, density, Young's modulus and Poisson ratio respectively.
+$$D.\nabla^{4}w(r,\theta,t) + \rho h \partial^{2}w(r,\theta,t) / \partial t^{2} = 0$$ (1)

+where $D = Eh^3/12(1-v^2)$ is the flexural rigidity of a plate and a,h,ρ,E,v are the plate's radius, thickness, density, Young's modulus and Poisson's ratio, respectively.